 Nga Tawa was really different to how I imagined a boarding school would be.
 I thought it would be cold and scary, but it wasn't like that at all.
 The teachers and girls were warm and friendly, everyone was so positive, and I made lots of friends.
 And I thought the uniform was really cool – it reminded me of Harry Potter!

 Back home it’s all study study study, but at Nga Tawa I experiened a lot of new activities outside of study and was encouraged to try new things.
 I competed at dressage and even won a couple of classes at shows.

-I was Deputy Head of Humanities and Culture in my final year, on the Student Council and I took speech and drama.
-I helped our International students settle in – even if it meant giving them some tough love when it comes to being homesick.
+I was Deputy Head of Humanities in my final year, on the Student Council and I took Speech and Drama.
+I helped our International students settle in – even if it meant giving them some tough love when it came to being homesick.
 I told them I totally know what it’s like but soon they would be too busy to miss home at all.

 I loved being at Nga Tawa.
 Even though I came from overseas, I never felt that I didn’t belong there.